-Brief Description of Program: The Practical Nursing program is a twelve-month certificate program designed to prepare qualified individuals to function as a member of the health care team in administering safe, effective health care as a Licensed Practical Nurse.
-The care rendered by a Licensed Practical Nurse is under the direction of a registered nurse, licensed physician or licensed dentist.
-Upon successful completion of the Practical nursing Program the graduate will be eligible to take the NCLEX-PN (licensure exam) to become a Licensed Practical Nurse (LPN).
+Brief Description of Program: The Practical Nursing program is a twelve to twenty-four month certificate program designed to prepare qualified individuals to function as a member of the health care team in administering safe, effective health care as a licensed practical nurse (LPN).
+The care rendered by a licensed practical nurse is under the direction of a registered nurse, licensed physician or licensed dentist.
+Upon successful completion of the Practical Nursing Program the graduate will be eligible to take the NCLEX-PN (licensure exam) to become a Licensed Practical Nurse (LPN).

 Essential Requirements of a person in this career field: Admission requirements:

 - Completed PRCC application

 - Minimum composite ACT score of 16; 14 in reading and math

 - Official high school transcript from accredited high school indicating date of graduation or official GED report indicating “passed”

 - Official college transcript from any college attended